tsingter/TsingMusic/README-ENGLISH.md

 Built for people who still care about owning their music experience.

 The app review process may be slow, but development never stops.
-If you’re tired of endless generic playlists and want to rediscover the original joy of listening through those nostalgic album covers, welcome aboard.
+If you’re tired of endless generic playlists and want to rediscover the original joy of listening through nostalgic album covers, welcome aboard.

 ---